peppidesu/bad-apple-flut/README.md

 the `--jit` flag to instead compress frames just-in-time.
 This will defer frame compression until right before the frame gets sent to the server.

+#### Ahead-of-time frame group size
+Frame groups are processed in parallel by the thread pool.
+The size of these groups is controlled by the `aot_frame_group_size` option.
+Smaller groups improve load-balancing, but introduces full frame blanks at group boundaries which increases spikes in network usage.

+A frame group size of 0 disables multithreading altogether.

 ### Canvas
 If the chosen protocol supports it, a canvas can be specified with `--canvas <ID>` to target a